 Nginx is currently one of the best lightweight web servers for the web hosting server.
 We can install Nginx easily with a few command lines from Ubuntu’s APT repository.

-sudo apt-get update sudo apt-get install nginx sudo service nginx restart
+sudo apt-get install nginx

 These commands will install and restart the webserver on Cloud.